gds-attic/government-digital-strategy/source/digital/strategy/09-actions-and-themes.md

 *“A letter shouldn't have to be on paper”*

-####Action 12: Cabinet Office will continue to work with departments to remove legislative barriers which unecessarily prevent the development of straightforward and convenient digital services
+####Action 12: Cabinet Office will continue to work with departments to remove legislative barriers that unecessarily prevent the development of straightforward and convenient digital services

 -   departments will identify existing legislative barriers in their departmental digital strategies